 What is a Guardianship Bond?

-Guardianship bonds are sometimes required before an individual can be appointed as the legal guardian of a minor, elderly person, or persons with limited intellectual functioning—anyone who cannot manage their own finances.
+Guardian bonds are sometimes required before an individual can be appointed as the legal guardian of a minor, elderly person, or persons with limited intellectual functioning—anyone who cannot manage their own finances.
 This type of bond protects the finances or assets of the person who is the subject of the guardianship.

-Why Would I Need a Guardianship Bond?
+Why Would I Need a Guardianship Surety Bond?

 If the guardian mismanages or steals assets, then the bond operates like an insurance policy and pays the person who lost the assets or income.
 The bonding company can then take legal action against the person serving as the guardian to try to recover whatever money it paid out pursuant to the guardianship bond.